exyn/FS-MFD/README.md

 * 2 x Rotary Encoder (with push-button)
 * 2 x Toggle Switch/Slide Switch
 * Raspberry Pi Pico control board/USB interface
-* Simple project to use as a general Gamepad USB device available as source and binary.
+* Simple SW project for use as a general Gamepad USB device available as source and binary.
 <br>
 For any questions send an e-mail to gustaf.lindstroem@gmail.com.
 There will be more projects to come.
 <br><br>